miservilla/deeptransporter_old_copy/README.md

 - loading the training and validation data
 - creating the model, loss_fn and metrics
 - training the model for a given number of epochs by calling `train_and_evaluate(...)`

-You can then have a look at `data_loader.py` to understand:
-- how jpg images are loaded and transformed to torch Tensors
-- how the `data_iterator` creates a batch of data and labels and pads sentences

 Once you get the high-level idea, depending on your dataset, you might want to modify
 - `model/net.py` to change the neural network, loss function and metrics